-Visitors have the opportunity to walk through a 1,200 square foot vivarium where the butterflies are housed, that’s filled with tropical plants and flowers that are almost as beautiful as the exhibit’s inhabitants.
+Visitors have the opportunity to walk through a 1,200 square foot vivarium where the butterflies are housed.
+The space is filled with tropical plants and flowers that are almost as beautiful as the exhibit’s inhabitants.
 The vivarium, complete with halide lamps to mimic sunshine, is meant to be reminiscent of a rain forest, and is even set to 80 degrees.

 For visitors who prefer a less immersive experience, they can travel down the hallway outside of the vivarium and get an outside view of the people, plants and butterflies through transparent walls.
 The hallway also features educational illustrations like videos and displays about the protection of butterflies and the many species that can be found throughout New York.